-Polling agents of candidates.
+32. Polling agents of candidates

-loj

-(2) Not more than two representatives or polling agents shall be appointed by a candidate under subsection (1) and the appointments shall be in writing addressed to the presiding officer of the polling station.

-(3) Representatives or polling agents appointed under subsection (2) shall report to the presiding officer of the polling station on polling day.
+- (1) A candidate may be present in person or through his or her representative or polling agent at each polling station for the purposes of safeguarding the interests of the candidate with regard to the polling process. - (2) Not more than two representatives or polling agents shall be appointed by a candidate under subsection (1) and the appointment shall be in writing addressed to the presiding officer of the polling station. - (3) A representative or polling agent appointed under subsection (2) shall report to the presiding officer of the polling station on polling day. - (4) A representative or polling agent appointed under this section shall be paid an allowance determined by the Commission.

-No delay in voting.
+33. No delay in voting

-34. (1) Every voter shall vote in accordance with section 31 of this Act without undue delay and may leave the polling station as soon as his or her ballot paper has been put into the ballot box under that section.

-(2) The presiding officer may allow expectant mothers, old or sickly voters or voters with disabilities and persons required for essential duties to vote without waiting in the line of voters.
+- (1) Every voter shall vote in accordance with section 30 without undue delay and may leave the polling station as soon as his or her ballot paper has been put into the ballot box under that section. - (2) The presiding officer may allow expectant mothers, old or sickly voters or voters with disabilities and persons required for essential duties to vote without waiting in the line of voters.